otrv4/otrv4/otrv4.md

   * Increment the ratchet id `i = i + 1`.
   * If present, forget and reveal MAC keys.
 The conditions for revealing MAC keys are stated in the [Revealing MAC keys](#revealing-mac-keys) section.
+  * Derive the next sending chain key, `MKenc` and `MKmac`, and encrypt the message as described below.

 When sending a data message in the same DH Ratchet: